Inside the Afghan evacuation: rogue flights, crowded tents, hope and chaos

 At the same time, military officials began “Project Allies Welcome,” setting up temporary housing at eight military bases in the United States.

 Dulles airport became the primary entry point.
-Health officials scrambled to set up space to process and test evacuees for the coronavirus as well as to quarantine for 14 those who tested positive.
+Health officials scrambled to set up space to process and test evacuees for the coronavirus as well as to quarantine for 14 who tested positive.

 But the process bogged down quickly as the numbers of refugees swelled.
 By Aug.
 27, more than 15,000 refugees had arrived at Dulles and many of them waited for hours as customs officers struggled to process them for entry.